Employee Tuition Remission Program

 The University provides a Tuition Remission Program which enables dependent children of eligible employees to enroll in courses of study at the University at reduced tuition.
 The Tuition Remission Program does not include laboratory fees, course materials, housing fees, or required fees.
 Also excluded are correspondence courses, short courses, workshops, institutes, and non-credit courses taught by the Division of Continuing Education.
 A dependent child is defined as one who is unmarried natural child, adopted child, step-child or legal ward and is less than 25 years of age as of the first day of the semester for which application is made for tuition remission.

 Dependent children of regular full-time employees are eligible to receive tuition remission at fifty percent (50%) until the degree requirements for one baccalaureate degree are met.
 A 100% tuition remission scholarship is available to dependent children if both parents are full-time employees of the University and is employed as of the first day of each scheduled registration.
 Dependent children who have earned one baccalaureate degree from DSU or another institution are ineligible for this benefit.
 Dependent children of employees who are adjunct, part-time or temporary status are not eligible for the Tuition Remission Program.
-The scholarship is automatically renewable on a semester-to-semester basis.

 In order to receive the fifty percent tuition remission, a dependent child must gain admission to the University and complete the Application for Tuition Remission for a Dependent child.
 The application can be obtained in the Human Resources Department.
 The application must be completed prior to the start of the semester.
 This policy does not apply to dependent children who are recipients of full scholarships from any source.
 Dependent children receiving less than full scholarships are eligible for the tuition remission in addition to other aid and scholarships.

-Reciprocal Agreement for
+Reciprocal Agreement for M

 Reciprocal Scholarship for Dependent Children of